steliostss/aifeup/assignment/notes.md

 # Notes for Box World2

-This files holds notes for implementation of the game [BoxWorld2](http://hirudov.com/others/BoxWorld2.php)
+This file has notes for implementation of the game [BoxWorld2](http://hirudov.com/others/BoxWorld2.php)

 ## Objects